FelixOnline/v2/content/articles/2017-5-12-union-reels-in-34000-from-postgrad-graduation-day.md

 imported: true
 comments:
  - value: >
      Tbf to College (and I am not one to normally praise them), although this article insinuates they're doing something wrong with their ticket pricing etc, I think we'd all agree that we'd prefer to graduate in the RAH than a dusty lecture hall.
 Free graduations = dusty lecture hall.
 Slightly pricey graduation = Royal Albert Hall.
-I choose the latter, and fake news/clickbait headlines (sorry Felix :P) should never detract from that fact.
+I choose the latter, and fake news/clickbait headlines (sorry Felix :P) should never detract from that fact.,Tbf to College (and I am not one to normally praise them), although this article insinuates they're doing something wrong with their ticket pricing etc, I think we'd all agree that we'd prefer to graduate in the RAH than a dusty lecture hall.
+Free graduations = dusty lecture hall.
+Slightly pricey graduation = Royal Albert Hall.
+I choose the latter, and fake news/clickbait headlines (sorry Felix :P) should never detract from that fact.,Tbf to College (and I am not one to normally praise them), although this article insinuates they're doing something wrong with their ticket pricin

 # Article Taxonomies
 categories: